towersvault/shinpokered/README.md

 - Fixed pokemon category translation: "Shellfish" to "Shell"
 - Fixed translation: Route 14 trainer's comment about the legendary birds
 - Using X-Accuracy with a OHKO move now allows it to hit faster opponents
+- Switched over to the xor-shift method of RNG

 #Bugfixes: